logo

 =========

-My mother does not have diabetes yet.
+My mother doesn't have diabetes yet.

 6